SABS-R3/module01_software_engineering/12_c_plus_plus_and_python/practicals/practical.md

 # Numpy Vectorisation

-1. Examine the python code in `excluded_volume_diffusion.py`.
-Install the requirements for the code using `pip install -r requirements.txt`, and run it using `python excluded_volume_diffusion.py`.
+1. Examine the python code in `src/Simulation.py` and `simulate.py`, which implements the cell model described above.
+Install the code using the instructions in the `README.md`, and run it using `python simulate.py`.

 1. Vectorise the code in `Simulation.diffusion()`, using only a single call to `np.random.randn`.
 How does this improve the profiled time of this function?
 What is